riteshnalawade/olympic-games-analytics-dashboard-powerbi/README.md

 - Study gender-wise participation (male vs female athletes)
 - Evaluate country-wise and sport-wise medal distribution
 - Identify top-performing athletes and nations
 - Build interactive dashboards using slicers and filters
+- Identifying which athelete age group is top performing
+- Identifying how particular sport has performed in terms of participation with time.
+- Analysing least played sport so to emphasise on development of that sport.

 ---